A century ago, Diesel Power and Hemp Products

-Unfortunately, in the early 20th century Big Banks and Financiers were already doing everything in their power to support their Oil and Forestry interests, ,and thus assure the dominance of Petro-Chemical industries.
-So instead of seeing how Diesel’s vision would have played out, we’ve had to wait until the combined and destructive effects of Financial, Energy, and Environmental crisis’ here the 21st Century, would obviate the ideals and benefits that Rudolf Diesel had envisioned for Society over a century ago…When he built his first engines to be run on the same types of Bio-Fuels that we now have available today, and which could have cut Coal and Oil out of the picture from the very start…
+Unfortunately, in the early 20th century big-banks and financiers were already exerting their powerful will, in support of their oil and forestry interests, and thus assuring the dominance of emerging petro-chemical industries.
+So instead of seeing how Diesel’s vision would have played out, we’ve had to wait until the combined and destructive effects of a Financial, Energy, and Environmental crisis, here the 21st century, could obviate the ideals and benefits that Rudolf Diesel had envisioned for Society, well over a century ago; when he built his first engines to be run on the same types of bio-fuels that we now have available today, and which could have cut coal and oil out of the picture from the very start.

 At the time, Diesel thought that the United States was the greatest potential market for his engine.
 The first diesel built in the United States was made in 1898 by Busch-Zulzer Brothers Diesel Engine Co.
 The president of that company was Adolphus Busch, of Budweiser brewing fame, who had purchased North American manufacturing rights for diesel power.
 The beer giant was a clear believer in not only diesel power’s manufacturing potential, but also as a source of power for pipelines, electric and water plants, automobiles and trucks, and marine craft, mining, factories, and even trans-oceanic shipping…As we’ve all seen, Diesel’s design was indeed destined to be the prime source of power for all of these objectives…Only it was petroleum-based diesel fuel that beat out the other Renewables to dominate the market.